unisonweb/unisonweb-org/src/data/transcripts/abilities.md

   printLine ("Hello there, " ++ name)
 ```

 Notice that Unison infers `IO` in the ability requirements for `greet`.
 If we wish to enforce that a function has no ability requirements, we can do with a type signature by using an empty `{}` after the `->`.
-That is, we can constrain ability requirements for functions with just a tweak to the type signature.
+That is an example of how we can constrain what abilities a function may access just by giving it a different type signature.

-If we do this for `greet`, we'll get a type error called an _ability check failure_ because the function's implementation still requires `IO` but the type signature doesn't make that ability available:
+If we remove `IO` from the ability requirements for `greet`, we'll get a type error called an _ability check failure_ because the function's implementation still requires `IO` but the type signature doesn't make that ability available:

 ```unison:error
 greet : Text ->{} ()